rushabhmahale/ML-in-docker/README.md

 ## [Salary_Data.csv](https://github.com/rushabhmahale/ML-in-docker/blob/main/Salary_Data.csv)
-This is csv file where are going to use to predict this value regarding there experience and in ml we alwas use csv file
+This is csv file where are going to use to predict this value regarding there experience and in ml we always use csv file

 ## Requirements